Hasib-39/Pokedex-javafx/README.md

 3. Now import the pokemon.csv file in your MySQL database after creating a table.
 4. Clone the repository.
 5. Open the project in your preferred Java IDE.
 It would be easier if you would use Intelij.
+6. Add mysql jdbc jar file to your project structure library section.
-6. Build and run the application.
+7. Build and run the application.

 ## Usage